 When you begin to feel fear coming upon you, then recite the Scripture that is its antithesis.
 Listen to sermons or teachings to help encourage you not to succumb to fear and doubt.
 Stay encouraged.
 Find people that you can talk to about what you are going through so that you can maintain your trust in God.
 See Ecclesiastes 4:9-12.

 Another very important thing that you can do to counter fear is to stop feeding it.
 The news media is not interested in truth or facts, but rather ratings and profit.
 If fear will cause the general public to act a certain way so that they would get more profits, then they will present news in that way.
-For example, currently COVID-19 (coronavirus) is spreading and the news is presenting it as if it is dooms day.
+For example, currently, COVID-19 (coronavirus) is spreading and the news is presenting it as if it is doomsday.
 Even though less than 1% of the world’s population is affected.

 Stop ingesting information that will only produce fear in you.
 Instead, spend time reading and confessing the word of God.
 Speak to the mountain and focus on what God says instead of what the news and other fearful people are saying.

 Don’t fear.
-If you call yourself a Christian and truly are a follower of Christ, i.e., a believer, then you have no need to fear.
+If you call yourself a Christian and truly are a follower of Christ, i.e., a believer, then you do not need to fear.
 Fear is our response to real or perceived danger.
 Sometimes dangers are real and we have to take action, i.e., fight or flight.
 However, in most cases, the dangers are only perceived, but we still take action based on the resulting fear.
 We do crazy things when we think we are in danger like what you may have seen during this time of the spread of COVID-19.

 Fear cripples us in many ways.
 For one thing, it inhibits us from experiencing the promises of God because they are based on faith.
 If we trust God then his promises will be fulfilled in our lives.
 If we don’t trust him and succumb to our fears, then we place ourselves outside the protection and provision of our heavenly Father.